Fair Division via Resource Augmentation: Abstract

 \section{Abstract}

-We introduce and formalize the notion of resource augmentation for maximin share allocations --- an idea that can be traced back to the seminal work of Budish [JPE 2011].
-Specifically, given a fair division instance with $m$ goods and $n$ agents, we ask how many copies of the goods should be added in order to guarantee that each agent receives at least their original maximin share, or an approximation thereof.
-We establish a tight bound of $m/e$ copies for arbitrary monotone valuations.
-For additive valuations, we show that at most $\min\{n-2,\floor*{\frac{m}{3}}(1+o(1))\}$ copies suffice.
-For approximate-MMS in instances with additive valuations, we give a tradeoff between the number of copies needed and the approximation guarantee.
+We introduce and formalize the notion of resource augmentation for maximin share (MMS) fairness for the allocation of indivisible goods.
+Given an instance with $n$ agents and $m$ goods, we ask how many copies of the goods should be added in order to guarantee that each agent receives at least their original MMS value, or a meaningful approximation thereof. \begin{itemize} \item For general monotone valuations, we establish a tight bound: an exact MMS allocation can be guaranteed using at most $\Theta(m/e)$ total copies, and this bound is tight even for XOS valuations.
+We further show that it is unavoidable to duplicate some goods $\Omega(\ln m / \ln \ln m)$ times, and provide matching upper bounds. \item For additive valuations, we show that at most $\min\{n-2,\floor*{\frac{m}{3}}(1+o(1))\}$ distinct copies suffice.
+This separates additive valuations from submodular valuations, for which we show that $n-1$ copies may be necessary. \item We also study approximate MMS guarantees for additive valuations and establish new tradeoffs between the number of copies needed and the approximation guaratee.
 In particular, we prove that $\floor{n/2}$ copies suffice to guarantee a $6/7$-approximation to the original MMS, and $\floor{n/3}$ copies suffice for a $4/5$-approximation.
-Both results improve upon the best known approximation guarantees for additive valuations in the absence of copies.
+Both results improve upon the best-known approximation guarantees for additive valuations in the absence of copies. \item Finally, we relate MMS with copies to the relaxed notion of 1-out-of-$d$ MMS, showing that improvements in either framework translate directly to the other.
+In particular, we establish the first impossibility results for 1-out-of-$d$ MMS. \end{itemize} Our results highlight the power and limits of resource augmentation for achieving MMS fairness.